Jonah’s Gourd Vine by Zora Neale Hurston (1934)

 The novel is basically John’s story.
 He rises from life as an illiterate laborer to become moderator of a Baptist convention in central Florida.
 The seeds of his tragedy are sown early: he cannot resist women, and although he is a powerful man of God when in the pulpit, he is a man among women when his inspiration ends.

 Lucy, who is in many ways the strongest character in the novel, serving as both a mainstay for John and a cohesive force for her family, all but wills him the backbone necessary to rise in the world.
 But after she dies, his lusts predominate.

 Eventually his congregation rejects him, and he dies just as he has begun to understand both his success and his failure.”

 An original 1934 review of Jonah’s Gourd Vine

-Here is George S. Schuyler‘s original review in The Pittsburgh Courier from May 12, 1934:
+Here is George S. Schuyler‘s original review in The Pittsburgh Courier, one of the prominent Black newspapers of the twentieth century (May 12, 1934):

 Jonah’s Gourd Vine by Zora Neale Hurston is a first class novel by a brilliant young woman.
 Like Elmer Gantry, it tells of the rise of a man of god, only John Pearson is a big, strong, magnetic mulatto* [note from Literary Ladies: this term is no longer used, it was a common term to describe a mixed-race person in the time this review was written].